Pavan-1997/AWS_CodePipeline_CI_CD/README.md

 18. Now goto Step 16. you already have failed deployment just click on Retry deployment

-19. Now goto CodePipeline -> Click on the pipleline that was created earlier (GOTO REPO AWS_CodePipeline_CI) -> Click on Edit -> Click on Add stage -> Give Stage name -> Click on Add stage -> Click on Add action group -> Give name to Action name -> Action Provide -AWS CodeDeploy -> Input Artifacts - BuildArtifact -> Select the created Application name -> Select the created deployment group -> Click on Done -> Click on save
+19. Now goto CodePipeline -> Click on the pipleline that was created earlier (GOTO REPO AWS_CodePipeline_CI) -> Click on Edit -> Click on Add stage -> Give Stage name -> Click on Add stage -> Click on Add action group -> Give name to Action name -> Action Provide -AWS CodeDeploy -> Input Artifacts - SourceArtifact -> Select the created Application name -> Select the created deployment group -> Click on Done -> Click on save

 20. Now go to the source repository which has the CodePipeline starting stage -> Create a commit -> Now the pipeline has to be triggered